debops/debops/ansible/roles/debops-contrib.x2go_server/docs/getting-started.rst

 If you are using debops.sshd_ for configuring your OpenSSH server, you will need to adopt some of the defaults of this role to allow X2Go clients to connect to the X2Go server via SSH.
-The recommended way to do those adoptions is to symlink the :file:`docs/inventory/debops_service_x2go_server_global_role_vars` file shipped with this role into your inventory under :file:`ansible/inventory/group_vars/debops_service_x2go_server_global_role_vars`
+The recommended way to do this adaption is to symlink the :file:`docs/inventory/debops_service_x2go_server_global_role_vars` file shipped with this role into your inventory under :file:`ansible/inventory/group_vars/debops_service_x2go_server_global_role_vars`